abahler/scrabble/README.md

 # wiffy
-A mimic of word games like Scrabble and Words With Friends.
+A mimic of popular online and real-life word games.